-Why Do Mergers and Acquisitions Occur?
+Why Mergers and Acquisitions Happen in Business

 Why do mergers and acquisitions occur?
 There are countless reasons that two companies could decide to merge or that one company may purchase another, but the most common motivation is that one company sees value in another and wants to use this value to for its own benefit.